Grant County, Minnesota

 Grant County is a county in the U.S. state of Minnesota.
 As of the 2020 census, the population was 6,074.
 Its county seat is Elbow Lake.

 History

 The county was created on March 6, 1868.
 It was named for Civil War General and US President Ulysses S. Grant.
 Its government was organized in 1874.

+Until May 1965, when county option was eliminated, Grant County was a dry county; no beverages with over 3.2% alcohol could be sold.

 Geography

 The Chippewa River flows generally southward through the eastern part of Grant County.
 The Mustinka River flows south and then west-southwest through the upper and central parts of western Grant County.
 The terrain consists of low rolling hills dotted with lakes, its usable areas devoted to agriculture.
 The terrain generally slopes to the south and east; its highest point is on its upper eastern border, at 1,375 ft ASL.
 The county has an area of 575 sqmi, of which 548 sqmi is land and 27 sqmi (4.7%) is water.